 Many don’t realize that using stationary bikes can be one of the best ways to tone their abs!
+People will often ask: does an exercise bike tone your stomach?
 Sure, they are perfect for toning your back, arms and legs, but there are stomach exercises that can be done while riding any piece of exercise bike equipment.
 Here are a few core-strengthening moves you can do at home on your bike:

 Keep your abs tight